quasarframework/quasar-testing/packages/e2e-cypress/README.md

 ### Code coverage

-> **We're aware of [a problem](https://github.com/vitejs/vite/issues/6654#issuecomment-1024732292) with Vite which cause e2e tests to fail unless Vite already compiled the app at least once.
-It should be solved once `@quasar/app-vite` upgrade to Vite 2.9**

 Since v4.1 onwards, we support scaffolding [code coverage configuration for Cypress tests](https://docs.cypress.io/guides/tooling/code-coverage), when using Vite-based Quasar CLI.

 To generate reports, run `test:e2e:ci` and/or `test:component:ci` scripts.